R35007/Electron-Starter-with-React-Typescript/README.md

 ### `npm run build`

+Builds the react app for production to the `build` folder and electron app in the `dist` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The .exe file will be generated in the `dist` folder.

+### `npm start:web`

 Runs the app in the development mode.\
-The Electron Browser window will automatically open.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm start:web`

-Builds the react app for production to the `build` folder and electron app in the `dist` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The .exe file will be generated in the `dist` folder.

 ### `npm run build:web`